Responsible Gambling

 - Chasing losses by continuing to gamble in an attempt to win back money

-- Lying to friends or family members about how much time or money you spend gambling
+- Lying to friends or family members about your gambling habits

-- Using gambling as a way to escape stress, depression, or personal problems
+- Using gambling as a way to escape from stress, depression, or personal problems

-- Failed attempts to control, cut back, or stop gambling
+- Unsuccessful attempts to cut down or stop gambling

 Self-Exclusion Tools

-We provide a range of tools to help you manage your gambling activity and stay in control.
-These tools are available at any time through your account settings and include the following options:
+We provide a range of responsible gambling tools to help you stay in control of your activity.
+These tools are available to all players and can be set up at any time through your account settings.

-- Deposit Limits: Set daily, weekly, or monthly limits on how much money you can deposit into your account.
+- Deposit Limits: Set daily, weekly, or monthly limits on the amount of money you can deposit into your account.

-- Loss Limits: Restrict the amount of money you are able to lose within a specified time period.
+- Loss Limits: Restrict the amount you are able to lose over a set period of time.

-- Reality Checks: Receive regular on-screen reminders showing how long you have been playing.
+- Reality Checks: Receive regular on-screen reminders showing how long you have been playing and how much you have spent.

-- Cool-Off Period: Take a short break from gambling for a set period of time, such as 24 hours, one week, or one month.
+- Cool-Off Period: Take a short break from gambling by temporarily suspending your account for a defined period.

 Helpful Resources

-If you or someone you know is struggling with problem gambling, there are dedicated organisations that can provide free, confidential advice and support.
-We encourage you to reach out to any of the following trusted resources:
+If you or someone you know is struggling with problem gambling, there are dedicated organisations that offer free, confidential advice and support.
+We encourage you to reach out to the following trusted resources:

 - BeGambleAware - BeGambleAware offers free information, advice, and support for anyone affected by problem gambling.
-Their website provides a range of resources including a free helpline and online chat service.
+Their helpline is available 24 hours a day, 7 days a week.

-- GamCare - GamCare is a leading provider of support, information, and counselling for anyone affected by problem gambling in Great Britain.
-They operate the National Gambling Helpline and offer a variety of treatment and support services.
+- GamCare - GamCare is the leading provider of information, advice, and support for anyone affected by problem gambling in Great Britain.
+They operate the National Gambling Helpline and offer free counselling services.